Upgrading Redis Enterprise Software

 To check whether your Redis database versions match the latest Redis version supported by RS:

-- In the rladmin CLI, run the status command (For additional details, refer to rladmin command-line interface (CLI).
+- In the rladmin CLI, run the status command.
 If the Redis version is not the latest supported, an indication appears in the command output next to the database's status.

 - In the Management UI, go to the Cluster > Configuration page.
 The page lists the latest Redis version supported.